TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/builtdist.rst

 Executable installers are the natural format for binary distributions on Windows.
-They display a nice graphical user interface, display some information about the module distribution to be installed taken from the metadata in the setup script, let the user select a few options, and start or cancel the installation.
+They display a nice graphical user interface, display some information about the module distribution to be installed taken kutoka the metadata in the setup script, let the user select a few options, and start or cancel the installation.

-Since the metadata is taken from the setup script, creating Windows installers is usually as easy as running::
+Since the metadata is taken kutoka the setup script, creating Windows installers is usually as easy as running::

    python setup.py bdist_wininst